Jordan-Finlay/blog_online/README.md

 There are two ways to create a post (depending on screen size).
 There is only ever 1 way to post at any time.
-You can create a post/blog with a title, description and an image;
+You can create a post/blog with a title, description and an image:

 <div align="center"><img src="assets/readme/createpost.jpg" alt="An image showing create post"></div>